tadejsv/dev-container-repo/README.md

 * Write tests
 * Remove pytorch-nightly  when torch hits 1.6.0.
 * Up the CUDA version to 10.2 once TF starts supporting it.
+* Support for opening git repository inside a volume (see VSCode)